 ZACHARY STEELE - Assistant Director

 Zachary Steele holds a Master of Music Education from Texas Tech University and a Bachelor of Music Education from Tarleton State University.
 During his undergraduate studies, he served as a student conductor for both the Tarleton Chamber Choir and University Singers.
 Additionally, he was a co-founder and director of the TSU Men's Choir and was instrumental in the extracurricular ensemble's transformation into an official university course offering.

 During his time as an undergraduate, Mr. Steele earned many honors and awards in vocal performance such as finalist and winner in the National Association of Teachers of Singing competitions, featured baritone soloist with the Fort Worth Symphony Orchestra, as well as Tarleton State University's 2015 Center Stage Performance Scholar.
 He performed with TSU's choirs in Ireland, Japan, and New York City.

 Mr. Steele previously worked in Lewisville ISD where he taught choir at both Briarhill and Durham Middle School.
 Prior to that, he was the Elementary Music Specialist at Willis Lane Elementary in Keller ISD.
-He is thrilled to return to Keller ISD and his alma mater to teach in the place where he acquired his love for choral music.
+He is thrilled to return to Keller ISD and to his alma mater to teach in the place where he acquired his love for choral music.
 In his time at KHS, he was a member of the TMEA All-State Choir, a member of Tribe Show Choir, a choir officer, and a frequent participant in musical productions.
-Currently, he also serves as a staff singer at St. Timothy Cumberland Presbyterian Church in Bedford.

-Mr. Steel resides in Fort Worth with his wife, Macie (a fellow music educator), and his daughter Millie.
-He is thrilled to bring his passion for mentoring students, teaching choral music, and living life to the fullest to this thriving program.
+Mr. Steele resides in Fort Worth with his wife, Macie (a fellow music educator), and his two daughters, Millie and Ella.
+He is thrilled to share his passion for mentoring students, teaching choral music, and living life to the fullest to this thriving program.